Cthulhu Saves the World Soundtrack, Gordon McNeil, 2010

 No classic RPG score would be complete without strong battle themes.
 Not surprisingly, the Cthulhu Saves The World soundtrack excels here as well.
 McNeil brings to bear his penchant for complex, dense instrumentations on these adrenaline-charged compositions.
 “Conflict (Battle)” is yet another track that seamlessly merges classical and rock (or rather metal) styles.
 Hugely energising, “Conflict” never lets up, but at the same time knows how to pace itself.
 Witness how its lighter piano lead is impeccably timed after strings, choir, guitar and drums have taken the track’s intensity to its peak.

 And what of the big finale?
-A six minute miniature epic, “Existence Collapses” lets McNeil pull out all the stops – metal riffage, prominent choir and organ, show-stopping trumpet soli, fists-raised-to-the-sky orchestral drama.
+A six-minute miniature epic, “Existence Collapses” lets McNeil pull out all the stops – metal riffage, prominent choir and organ, show-stopping trumpet soli, fists-raised-to-the-sky orchestral drama.
 Of course, he combines it all perfectly to write a final boss track for the ages.
-“Existence Collapses” fully earns the hyperbole that its title promises and cements the status of the Cthulhu Saves The World soundtrack as a genre classic that even manages to surpass other outstanding JRPG throwback scores like Bravely Default.
+“Existence Collapses” fully earns the hyperbole that its title promises and cements the status of the Cthulhu Saves The World soundtrack as a genre classic that surpasses far more prominent JRPG throwback scores like Octopath Traveler or Bravely Default.

 - 01 - Save the World (Hero Theme) Gordon McNeil 2:02